EM&I laser scanning technology helps to avoid fatalities in confined spaces

 Reducing risk is only part of the benefit, albeit a crucial one.
 Cost, reduced POB, improved speed of inspection and equipment availability, reduced carbon profile and management effort all add to the NoMan advantage.

-The NoMan combined optical and laser system offers industry a total solution for avoiding man entry into confined spaces that meets the ALARP principle, in short, reducing the risk to As Low As Reasonably Practicable.
+The NoMan combined optical and laser scanning system offers industry a total solution for avoiding man entry into confined spaces.
+One that meets the ALARP principle, in short, reducing the risk to As Low As Reasonably Practicable.

-On a recent project on an FPSO in the North Sea a two-man team inspected four cargo oil tanks in just two days to the complete satisfaction of both the client and class society, resulting in a 90% saving in man hours normally required.
+On a recent project on an FPSO in the North Sea a two-man team inspected four cargo oil tanks in just two days.
+To the complete satisfaction of both the client and class society.
+Also resulting in a 90% saving in man hours normally required.
 “This is the future for tank and confined space inspections where we let robots do the dangerous work”, commented Danny Constantinis (Executive Chairman) of the EM&I Group.